Gigantica on Instagram Gigantica on Facebook

 Description

 Although it is one of the corner swims, it commands a lot of water, but is a swim which actually fishes better, at short to medium range.
 People do fish out as far as 26 RL, but this has the effect of cutting off the bay, which is the best feature of the swim.
+Bites tend to come through the night anywhere from dinner to breakfast time.

 Notable Captures